dollja/dollrpi_bot/README.md

 halloffame.aiml
 Last update: September 10 2022

-The bot can list names and information about RPI Alumni who have been inducted into the Hall of Fame when enter a question about the induction year.
+The bot can list names and information about RPI Alumni who have been inducted into the Hall of Fame when you enter a question about an induction year.
 Right now, it covers years 2013-2020.
 It works out misunderstandings like:

 	Human: I don't know what questions to ask.